-The flow parameters such as Discharge (m^3/s) , Top width (m), Wetted perimeter (m).
-Velocity (m/s), Area (m^2) and Maximum velocity (m/s) are obtained from Kaithapram river gauge station over a period of 2 years.
+The flow parameters such as Discharge (m^3/s) , Top width (m), Wetted perimeter (m), Velocity (m/s), Area (m^2) and Maximum velocity (m/s) are obtained from Kaithapram river gauge station over a period of 2 years.
 At the location, readings are taken day by day.
-The values taken are the average value for each month, by considering the readings of each day.
+The values taken are the average are taken to be average and the statement of the readings of each day.